 Please speak to the class teacher if your child is having trouble completing homework.
 Extra-Curricular Activities There is a wide selection of after school clubs run by coaches and staff e.g. Multi-sports, dance, music and craft club.
 Each year group has opportunities to join the different activities on a rota basis.
 The clubs run by staff are free but the ones run by external companies have a small charge.
 We also run clubs at lunchtime and sometimes in the morning too.
 Our aim is for 100% of the children to access a club at some point during the year, particularly a sports club.
-Clubs are not run for Reception children as we find they are not quite ready.
+We have introduced a small number of clubs for children in Reception afer Christmas when they are ready to be more independent and able to cope with a longer day.
 Sports Crew We have a group of children we call the Sports Crew.

 These children promote sport in school through organising playground games, choosing clubs etc. Every year new members are added!

 Pastoral Care Each child is encouraged to look to the class teacher for help and guidance on any matter.
 Open communication between home and school is encouraged and treated confidentially, with the welfare of each individual child always a priority.
 Pupil Voice School Councils We have an active school council which provide a voice for all children in school.
 The council is made up of ten elected class representatives from Year 1 to Year 6 who meet on a regular basis discussing issues relating to everyday school life and contributing to the decision making process of the school.
 The School Council is a vital link to represent the views and opinions of our children between the pupils and the Senior Management Team.
 There are also other councils within the school; Sports and Eco.